Rolive11/subscriber_validation/HOWTO.markdown

 ### Notes
 - The `OrigRowNum` column ensures every row (including those with missing `customer` values) is numbered sequentially.
 - The script overwrites the `company_id` directory if it exists, so any previous files in that directory will be deleted.
-- The script does not yet validate the CSV headers (e.g., for case sensitivity or correct spelling).
-Future updates will include this error handling.
+- The script validates that all required columns are present (case-insensitive).
+If any are missing, it exits with an error.
+- The `original_subscribers_cleantitles.csv` file is created from `original_subscribers_columnA_inserted.csv`, ensuring the `OrigRowNum` column is included and all required columns have standardized lowercase titles in the specified order.
+- Extra columns in the input CSV are preserved in `original_subscribers.csv` and `original_subscribers_columnA_inserted.csv` but excluded from `original_subscribers_cleantitles.csv`.

 ## Troubleshooting
 - **Error: "No module named 'pandas'"**
   - Install `pandas` using `pip install pandas`.
 - **Error: "Input file does not exist"**
   - Ensure the CSV file path is correct and accessible.
 Use quotes around the path if it contains spaces.
+- **Error: "The following required columns are missing"**
+  - Verify that all required columns (`customer`, `lat`, etc.) are present in the input CSV, regardless of case.
 - **No output directory created**
   - Check if the script ran successfully.
 Ensure you have write permissions in the directory where `vs.py` is located.
 - **Unexpected CSV output**
-  - Verify the input CSV has the expected 12 columns.
+  - Verify the input CSV includes the required columns.
 If issues persist, check the CSV for formatting errors (e.g., missing headers, extra commas).

 ## Next Steps
-- **Header Validation**: Future updates will include checks for case-sensitive, correctly spelled headers (`customer`, `lat`, etc.).
+- **Header Validation**: The script currently checks for case-insensitive headers.
+Future updates may enforce exact spelling and case for stricter validation.
 - **Error Handling**: Additional error handling will be added for malformed CSVs, empty files, or invalid `company_id` values.
 - **Sorting**: The `OrigRowNum` column can be used to sort modified CSVs back to their original order in future processing steps.